lcpp-org/hpic2doc/docs/source/species.rst

 The Newton-Lorentz equation is integrated by means of the Boris-Bunemann numerical method, with linearized tangent.

+Simulation options in hPIC2 are specified in :ref:`this <input_deck:Full orbit, Boris-Buneman>` section of the manual.

 .. figure:: figures/fullorbit.png
   :width: 75%
   :align: center